Table of contents

 Key Insights for Investors

-• Even if your property is C4, lenders may require you to fix items flagged by the appraiser (e.g., missing smoke detectors, mold, termite damage).
+• Even if your property is C4, lenders may require you to fix items flagged by the appraiser (i.e. missing smoke detectors, mold, termite damage).
 Depending on severity, lenders may accept photo proof or request a 1004D re-inspection.

 Why Understanding Condition Ratings Matters